 Sec.
 6-19.
 Location restrictions; wholesalers' and manufacturers' licenses.

-No manufacturer's or wholesalers' license shall be issued except for premises located within a zoning classification permitting warehousing and/or light manufacturing and meeting all requirements of the city zoning and developmental ordinances; provided, however, brewpubs, and small manufacturers who specialize in a craft product and that provide for tastings, on-premise and off-premise sales in accordance with State law shall be considered a commercial retail business and may locate in commercially-zoned premises.
+No manufacturer's or wholesalers' license shall be issued except for premises located within a zoning classification permitting warehousing and/or light manufacturing and meeting all requirements of the city zoning and developmental ordinances; provided, however, brewpubs, and small manufacturers who specialize in a craft product and that provide for tastings, on-premise and off-premise sales in accordance with State law shall be considered a commercial retail business and may locate in any commercially-zoned premises.

 ( Ord.
 No. 15-06, § 1, 9-21-2015 ; Ord.
 No. 20-03 , § 1b, 7-6-2020)